soynomm/nomm.xyz/resources/content/projects/bloggo.md

 #### `last_update`

-Returns the date of the last created content item inside the `content/blog` directory in `EEE, dd MMM yyyy HH:mm:ss Z` format.
+Returns the date of the last created content item inside the `content/blog` directory.

 ### Site configuration